Franck Ribéry: Style of play and personality

 Ribéry was described as a provocateur on the field of play, with UEFA referring to him as "a crowd-pleaser – one of those rare breed of footballer capable of enjoying his talents while expressing them", due to his trickery, artistry, and creativity on the ball.
 During the 2006 World Cup, he was mentored by national team playmaker Zinedine Zidane.
 While boasting him as "the jewel of French football", Zidane also praised Ribéry as a person, declaring, "Franck just loves life.
 He's the kind of player that makes an impression every time he plays.
 He’s bound to become an important figure in the world of football."

 Ribéry's on-field personality was often matched off-field as he was often referred to as a "joker" and "prankster" by club and international teammates.
 The midfielder has stated that humour is very important, admitting, "It's important to always be smiling, to wake up and feel good.
 We (footballers) have a great job, we like what we do and we have fun."
 His more notable stunts include driving a tractor on field during one of his last matches with Marseille; in his debut season with Bayern, emptying a bucket of water over former club goalkeeper Oliver Kahn from the roof of the club's training centre; and, during the 2008–09 winter break, commandeering the team bus while in Dubai and crashing it.

 Ribéry, however, also struggled with injuries throughout his career.
 Since his first season at Bayern in which he appeared in 46 of the club's 54 competitive matches, Ribéry struggled with minor and serious injuries that resulted in the player failing to appear in over 40 matches in subsequent seasons; the midfielder passed the 40-match barrier in the 2011–12 season after failing to in the previous three campaigns.
 Ahead of the 2008–09 season, he tore ligaments in one of his ankles while on international duty and, during the 2009–10 season, struggled with tendinitis in his left knee.
 In the next season, Ribéry suffered an ankle injury, which resulted in the midfielder missing two months, despite the initial diagnosis ruling him out for four weeks.
 He later suffered a similar ankle injury at the start of the 2011–12 season.
 Ribéry, himself, has admitted that injuries led to most of his five-year career at Bayern being difficult, stating in July 2011, "The last two years (2009–10 and 2010–11 seasons) have been more difficult, partly because I kept picking up injuries.
 The important thing for me now is to avoid any more injuries".

+Coaching career

+In October 2022, just after his retirement as an active footballer, Ribéry agreed to stay at Salernitana as a technical collaborator to head coach Davide Nicola.
+He was confirmed on his role also under new head coach Paulo Sousa.
+In October 2023, Ribéry obtained a UEFA B coaching licence.